KavyaRelhan/Adobe-outline-extractor/README.md

 # 📝 Adobe PDF Outline Extractor

-This project extracts structured outlines (headings) and the title from PDF documents using logical heuristics based on font size, font style, and layout structure — **no machine learning used**.
+This project extracts structured outlines (headings) and the title from PDF documents using logical heuristics based on font size, font style, and layout structure.

 ---